DavyJonesLocker/ember-appkit-rails/README.md

-`ember-appkit-rails` **completely removes `app/assets/javascripts` from the asset loadpath.** Any files put into this directory will be ignored during asset complication.
+`ember-appkit-rails` **completely removes `app/assets/javascripts` from the asset loadpath.** Any files put into this directory will be ignored during asset compilation.
 All business logic you need should be added to `app/`.
 If you need to add a 3rd party library these should go into `vendor/assets/javascripts/`.